robertkuhar/kotlin-wingding/README.md

   do this in a separate Repo as it will have a big effect on build.gradle

-* 2017-10-08:  Can we version up Gradle to some 4.x variant?
+* 2017-10-08:  Can we version up Gradle to be more recent?
+4.2.1 is current on 2017-10-08.
 * 2017-10-08:  Can we run tests on commits in github?
 * ~~2017-09-24:  Figure out how to get Kotlin tests supported~~

-  2017-10-08:  Integrating JUnit 4 tests involve 3 things
+  Integrating JUnit 4 tests involves 3 things:

   1. build.gradle dependencies get `testCompile group: 'junit', name: 'junit', version: '4.12'`
   2. Annotate tests in `src/test/kotlin` directory like `@org.junit.Test`